 Defining Your Signature Style

 Have you ever had the experience of someone blessing you with a gift and while you are opening it, they say something like, “This is so you, I just had to get it!”
 I have a vivid memory of just that very thing, even though it’s going on 35 years ago.
 A friend and her mom had picked out a beautiful white blouse for me as a high school graduation gift.
-It was white cotton dotted Swiss (is that even such a thing these days?!) with a ruffle around the neckline.
-It also came from a department store that I never had the pleasure of shopping at.
+It was white cotton dotted Swiss (is there even such a thing these days?!) with a ruffle around the neckline.
+It came from a department store that I never had the pleasure of shopping at.
 It was a gift in excellent taste.
 My friend said something like, “we both thought the ruffle looks just like something you would wear, so we had to get it for you!”
 I was so pleased and surprised to receive such a thoughtful gift, so of course I wore it.

 There was just one problem.
 I didn’t really like ruffles.
 So why did someone who knew me so well think I did?
 Very simple.
 I wore my sister’s clothes (a lot!) and she liked ruffles!
 And florals.
 And girly dressy clothes.
 I was busy saving for college, so I was way too cheap to buy my own clothes.
 Or at least buy enough of them so that I wouldn’t have to borrow clothes I didn’t necessarily like.
 Don’t get me wrong, I liked them well enough to borrow them, but they weren’t what I would choose if I was going to plunk down my own hard-earned money.